danieljakots/chownmeblog/content/getting-my-own-asn.md

 My 'experiment' is 3 netblocks out of the ~130k in the [DFZ](https://en.wikipedia.org/wiki/Default-free_zone).

-Note that I'm definitely not the first person to get an ASN for some personal use.
-Once, you begin looking into ASN, there are plenty.
+Note that I'm definitely not the first person to get an ASN for personal use.
+Once you begin looking into ASN, there are plenty.

 If you really want to play with BGP, you can look into [dn42](https://dn42.eu/Home)!

 ## [Outro](#outro) {: #outro }

-I've been doing this project for a bit more than one year now.
+I've been doing this project for a bit over a year now.

-There was some boring tasks (the perpetual quest to find hosters who don't suck, administrative things to get the resources etc), but overall, this project has been incredibly fun!
+There were some boring tasks (the perpetual quest to find hosters who don't suck, administrative things to get the resources, etc), but overall, this project has been incredibly fun!

 Yeah sex is good, but have you tried running mtr(8), while shutting a BGP